 Drontal Plus, Panacur (Fenbendazole)

-An anthelmintic (an antiparasitic drug to kill worms), this may be used particularly if concurrent infection with parasitic worms is suspected.
+An anthelmintic (an antiparasitic drug to kill worms) if concurrent infection with parasitic worms is suspected.
 Metronidazole and Fenbendazole may be used in conjunction with each other.

 Antibiotic and antiprotozoal medication.
 Furoxone can cause vomiting and diarrhea and should not be used in pregnant cats.